SimeonTsvetanov/Cap-Me-Too/docs/DEPLOYMENT.md

 ## 🎯 Overview

 CapMeToo is a Next.js 14 application designed for static export and deployment on GitHub Pages using the **gh-pages branch method**.
-This approach uses `git subtree` to deploy the built static files to a separate branch, providing a clean separation between source code and deployment artifacts.
+This approach uses the `gh-pages` npm package to deploy the built static files to a separate branch, providing a clean separation between source code and deployment artifacts.

 ## ✅ Prerequisites

 - Node.js 18+
-- npm (recommended)
+- pnpm (recommended)
 - Git
 - GitHub account
 - Google Gemini API key